Franknsten/MidnightARG/readme.md

 - [ ] Significance of 05.08.2022 (August 5th) mentioned in MONSTERS OS page
 - [ ] [Album Artwork code](#hidden-message)

-# ComTek
-Not much is known about this entity/organisation.
-What we do know is:
-* comtek.life was the first website found for them.
-This had hidden files relating to *Heartbeat*, the second single from *Heroes*.
-It now redirects to the presave information
-* comtekenterprises.org was the second website discovered.
-This currently has a gif for a homepage, and hidden files relating to *Avalanche*, an as-yet unreleased song from *Heroes*
-* A YouTube [channel](https://www.youtube.com/channel/UCKlTmO6Y4rtPxcVCLDnEIWQ) was discovered, currently one unlisted video is known

 # PHASE I
 Twitter user @lost_boy84 [posted](https://twitter.com/lost_boy84/status/1531346528782237702) a burning heart emoji, the first tweet since 2020